zakizhou/tf.keras-notes/notes.md

                 // used for collecting variables that are directly assigned as attributes with constructor self._extra_variables = []

-            // a saver is set
+            // a saver is set, used for save/restore
             |__ self._checkpointable_saver = checkpointable_utils.CheckpointableSaver(weakref.ref(self))
             // Runs restore operations when graph building. (only applicable to subclassed Models)
             |__ self._in_progress_restore_finalizer = None